Telescopic sight: Military

 The former Warsaw Pact members produce military telescopic sights for their designated marksmen and developed a range finding reticle based on the height of an average human.
 This stadiametric rangefinder reticle was originally used in the Russian PSO-1 4×24 telescopic sight and is calibrated for ranging a 1.7-m-tall target from 200 m to 1000 m.
 The target base has to be lined up on the horizontal line of the range-finding scale and the target top point has to touch the upper (dotted) line of the scale without clearance.
 The digit under which this line up occurs determines the distance to the target.
 The PSO-1 basic design and stadiametric rangefinder are also found in the POSP and other telescopic sight models.

 The Israeli military began widespread use of telescopic sights by ordinary infantrymen to increase hit probability (especially in dim light) and extend effective range of standard issue infantry rifles.
 Palestinian militants in the al Aqsa Intifada likewise found that adding an inexpensive telescopic sight to an AK-47 increased its effectiveness.

 Today, several militaries issue telescopic sights to their infantry, usually compact, low-magnification sights suitable for snap-shooting.
 The U.S. military issues the Advanced Combat Optical Gunsight (ACOG), designed to be used on the M16 rifle and M4 carbine.
 American soldiers in Iraq and Afghanistan frequently purchase their own combat optics and carry them from home.
 The British army fields the SA80 rifle with the SUSAT 4× optical sight as standard issue.
 The Canadian Forces standard C7 rifle has a 3.4× Elcan C79 optical sight.
 Both Austria and Australia field variants of the Austrian Steyr AUG which has built an integral 1.5× optical sight since its deployment in the late 1970s.

 The German Army G36 assault rifles have a more or less built in dual combat sighting system consisting of a ZF 3×4° telescopic sight combined with an unmagnified electronic red dot sight.
-The dual combat sighting system weighs 30 g due to a housing made out of glass fibre reinforced polyamide.
+The dual combat sighting system weighs 30 g due to a housing made out of glass fiber reinforced polyamide.
 All German G36 rifles are adapted to use the Hensoldt NSA 80 II third-generation night sight, which clamps into the G36 carry handle adapter in front of the optical sight housing and mates with the rifle's standard dual-combat sighting system.